JalmaGit/Top_Game/README.md

 ### Building Top Game
 - To build this project it is required to have [vcpkg](https://vcpkg.io/en/getting-started.html) installed and to use -DCMAKE_TOOLCHAIN_FILE.
-- Here is an example of a -DCMAKE_TOOLCHAIN_FILE that can be added to the CMake Options:
+- Here is an example of a -DCMAKE_TOOLCHAIN_FILE that can be added to the CMake Options when using the Visual Studio toolchain:
 - `-DCMAKE_TOOLCHAIN_FILE=C:\src/vcpkg/scripts/buildsystems/vcpkg.cmake`

 ### The Objective Of Top Game